KonnexionsGmbH/ora_bench/README.md

 ### 3.2 `Insert Routine`

 1. record the current time as the start of the query
-1. execute the SQL statement in the config param `sql.insert. ...` for each record in the bulk file.
+1. execute the SQL statement either in the config param `sql.insert.jamdb` or in the config param `sql.insert.oracle`for each record in the bulk file.
 1. create the query entry for the detailed results
 1. save the average, maximum and minimum values for the statistical results
 1. finish the query run